RuslanKharkevych/TierListMaker/docs/app/app/me.khruslan.tierlistmaker.presentation.screens.tierlist/-tier-list-fragment/drag-listener.md

 1. On drag started - dismisses [imageRemovedSnackbar](image-removed-snackbar.md) and starts a new drag.
 2. On drag location changed - updates drag target and drag location in [autoScrollManager](auto-scroll-manager.md).
 3. On drop - drops image and stops auto-scrolling.
-4. On drag ended - restores released image and stops auto-scrolling.
+4. On drag ended - removes drag target, restores released image and stops auto-scrolling.